 In the report by the commercial real estate firm CBRE Group Inc. and Maastricht University in the Netherlands with the U.S. Green Building Council assessing the percentage of green, environmentally friendly and LEED certified buildings in the region, San Diego ranked 21st.

 This is pretty disappointing to me.
-San Francisco came in first, with 73.7 percent of its office space classified as “green.”
-The report defines this as buildings with either an EPA Energy Star Label or LEED Certification.… Read More
+San Francisco came in first, with 73.7 percent of its office space classified as “green.”… Read More

 We love our endless summer in San Diego, but it’s a nice change to finally feel the first hints of fall’s cooler temperatures.
 The time change back to standard time isn’t too far off either.